Master’s Admissions FAQ

 Students without extensive geography coursework in their undergraduate programs may have to satisfy deficiencies in geography.
 Such determinations are made upon the student’s acceptance into the program and will be communicated with them prior to enrollment.

-No. GRE scores must be submitted before a candidate can be considered for admission.
+You can apply through the CAL State Apply system by the December deadline without your GRE scores, however, GRE scores must be submitted by the January deadline before a candidate can be considered for admission.

 There is no protocol for postponing admission.
 If you don’t enroll for at least one course in the semester for which you are admitted, you will have to reapply for admission to the Graduate Division.